skyportal/skyportal/doc/broker_plugins.md

   every saved row regardless of who is looking.
-Making an active broker a default re-runs its `test_connection`, so an unreachable one is refused; a broker that goes down later never breaks a source page, the lightcurve falls back to the saved photometry, the failure is logged, and the broker is skipped for a minute so an outage does not make every source page wait for a timeout.
+Making an active broker a default re-runs its `test_connection`, so an unreachable one is refused; a broker that goes down later never breaks a source page, the lightcurve falls back to the saved photometry, the failure is logged, and a broker that times out is skipped for a minute so an outage does not make every source page wait for one.
+An object the broker simply does not know (a 404) is cached as empty and leaves the passthrough on for every other object.

 ## Operations